tfine/arweave-ark/README.md

 # TO-DO

 - Having problems implementing colon and question marks due to express routing rules, need to figure out
-- Need to have a url that looks like http://something.net/ark:/Mix5mpHUB9eq7b5WUI1esAmJ6J_lD6Xmps28Zb40HyE/?
+- Goal is to be able to use a url that looks like http://something.net/ark:/Mix5mpHUB9eq7b5WUI1esAmJ6J_lD6Xmps28Zb40HyE/?
 - Perhaps use regular expressions?

 # Credit